Dammarie-lès-Lys: History

 During the French Revolution, Dammarie-lès-Lys (meaning "Dammarie near the [Royal Abbaye of] Lys") was temporarily renamed Dammarie-les-Fontaines (meaning "Dammarie the fountains") due to the royal symbolism of the fleurs de lis and the religious connotation of the name.

 Dammarie-les-Lys existed (in a different form) beforehand but is mentioned in the tenth century.
 The village consisted of several hamlets: Dammarie-les-Lys, and Farcy Vosves-lès-Lys.
 The city contains the ruins of the Royal Abbey of Lys, Cistercian abbey for women, founded in 1251 by Blanche of Castile and Saint Louis.
 Its construction began in 1244 and ended around 1253 on a former vineyard parcel.
 In 1252, Blanche of Castile y made his last alms.
 The abbey was sacked by the revolutionaries to 1793.
 Sold in 1797, it continued to decay despite the various restorations undertaken.

 Dammarie-les-Lys definitely enter the twentieth century with the emergence of the industry on its land.

 The Delatre & Frouard foundry was built in 1911 by Pierre Broker and inaugurated in 1917.
 It was located at the site of the former foundry Frébault.
 In 1949 she changed into the mill.
 Final closure intervened in 1965.
 This company is born a set of houses built after World War II in 1919.

+The Château Soubiran, which serves as the Hôtel de Ville, was completed in around 1850.

 Confectionery and chocolate company Jacquin was inaugurated in 1872.
 It was located on Avenue de Chailly.
 The company was sold to the Perrier group in 1962 and a corporate merger took place in 1968 with a move to Le Mee-sur-Seine in 1971.
 His final closure intervene in 1980.